PanIndustrial-Org/icrc79.mo/icrc-79.md

    - `rate: Value.Nat` - Optional - Rate if it was used.
    - `rateBase: Value.Text - Optional - Symbol of the exchange rate used if present.
    - `ledgerTransactionId: Value.Nat` - Reference ID in the token ledger.
+   - `feeTransactionId: Value.Nat` - Reference ID in the token ledger.
+   - `brokerTransactionId: Value.Nat` - Reference ID in the token ledger.
    - `tokenLedger: Value.Blob` - Principal of the token ledger.
    - `tokenPointer: Value.Blob` - Optional.
 Principal of the token pointer.
    - `paymentDate: Value.Nat` - Date and time when the payment was processed.